Author: Gregory Tudor, MD, University of Illinois College of Medicine at Peoria

 Call the cardiac catheterization lab for immediate intervention, give aspirin, and have the crash cart ready.
-Nitroglycerin is controversial in this patient with inferior MI and may cause significant hypotension.
+Nitroglycerin should be avoided, as it may cause significant hypotension in patients with inferior MI.
 Now is a good time to cancel the sonogram as well.

 Step 7.
 Treatment and Disposition

-All patients in the emergency department have one of three dispositions: they are admitted, transferred, or discharged (some EDs have clinical decision or observation units and that is a separate discussion altogether).
-Emergency physicians often must be the advocates of patients because they are evaluating them in a real-time situation.
+All active patients in the emergency department have one of three dispositions: they are admitted, transferred, or discharged (some EDs have clinical decision or observation units and that is a separate discussion altogether).
 The decision to admit, transfer, or discharge is an important one, especially with high risk complaints such as chest pain, headache, shortness of breath, abdominal pain, and altered mental status.
-Each action takes into consideration risks versus benefits to the patient.
-It is important to address the patient’s symptoms and make a difference in how they are feeling, guided by the patient’s progression and the findings from the diagnostic workup.
+Emergency physicians must always advocate for the patient and consider the risks and benefits of their actions.
+It is important to address the patient’s symptoms and treat the underlying causes, guided by the patient’s progression and the findings from the diagnostic workup.

-Sometimes, the admission decision is easy, such as in those patients that are clearly “sick” and in need of acute medical or surgical attention.
-This was the case for the example patient, whose disposition was to an interventional cardiologist in the cardiac catheter lab.
-This becomes more complicated if certain services are not available and transfer of the patient is indicated.
+Sometimes, deciding whether to admit a patient is easy, such as in those patients that are clearly “sick” and in need of acute medical or surgical attention.
+This was the case for the example patient, whose disposition was to an interventional cardiologist in the cardiac catheterization lab.
+This becomes more complicated if certain services are not available, and transfer of the patient is indicated.
 It is important to know ahead of time (e.g. when starting a new job, working overnight, working the holidays, etc.) what policies are in place and what resources are available on a shift in the ED.

 When it is appropriate to discharge patients, several key things must be considered and conveyed:

-- Summarize findings and thoughts for the patient and answer any questions they may have using simple, non-technical language (as if speaking with a 4th grade student).
+- Summarize the findings and specific treatment plan for the patient.
+Answer any questions they may have using simple, non-technical language (as if speaking with a 4th grade student).

 - Arrange appropriate and timely follow up with an outpatient provider.
-Contacting the patient’s primary physician to arrange a specific appointment time may improve compliance for follow up by 40-50%.2
+Contacting the patient’s primary physician to arrange a specific appointment time may improve compliance for follow up.

 - Provide detailed instructions for reasons to return to the ED.
 Many electronic medical records, such as EPIC, have pre-written summaries and return precautions available that can be provided at the time of discharge.
 Ensure these provide accurate information in your patient’s current clinical situation.

-Explain to the patient any discharge instructions (e.g. take an aspirin per day, continue their current medications, use over-the-counter medications as needed, refrain from driving, etc.)
+Explain to the patient any additional instructions related to their presentation and treatment (e.g. continuing their current medications, use of over-the-counter medications as needed, any restrictions pertaining to activity or driving)

 - This patient presents with a history consistent with several abdominal etiologies, such as gallbladder disease, EXCEPT for a lack of tenderness when palpating her gallbladder or abdomen, which should prompt suspicion regarding biliary disease as a diagnosis.
 This patient has many risk factors for coronary artery disease (CAD).
 After undergoing successful percutaneous coronary intervention (PCI), stent placement and further inpatient treatment, the patient related further important history: “When I said my pain started after I ate Chinese food, it really did.
 What I didn’t get to tell you when you started asking questions was that it was 2 hours later and occurred as my husband and I were walking up a long pathway in the local park.
 I stopped and it seemed to get better, so we continued to walk and it happened again.
 We decided to turn around and go home.”

 - Sometimes, it is important to ask specific questions regarding exacerbating and alleviating factors in order to get complete information.
-Rather than the generic “Does anything make it better or worse?” consider asking “Is it worsened by food?
+After asking “Does anything make it better or worse?” consider adding “Is it worsened by food?
 Is it worsened by exertion or relieved with rest?”

 - While it is important to review information obtained by other providers prior to your visit with the patient in the ED, it is crucial to avoid being biased by that information.
 The example patient was sent in for a “gallbladder evaluation.”
 ACS or other life threats could be easily missed if each item on your differential diagnosis is not addressed appropriately, either through history, physical exam, or diagnostic testing.